Samsung/tizen-docs/docs/application/tizen-studio/setup/openjdk.md

     java -version
     ```
 > [!NOTE]
-> If the JDK version other than the recommended is installed and selected as preferred on your system, the ability to deploy or debug may be affected.
+> The ability to deploy or debug may be affected, if you have not installed and selected the recommended JDK as preferred on your system.

 ### Install OpenJDK for Ubuntu